 G. Include a detailed budget with budget notes, broken down by country as applicable, a budget on the Implementing Entity management fee use, and an explanation and a breakdown of the execution costs.

-^{93.} The summary budget is presented below - a separate Annex on this is enclosed for ease of visual.
+93. The detail budget is presented below.
 The budget is also in yearly form with proposed disbursements discussed below, H.